 You may also want to look at

 This Flexible Walking Safari is ideally three or four days and offers a combination of guided bush walks and game drives, giving you greater flexibility to choose your preferred game viewing activity day by day, depending on your group's preferences.
-Our guided walking safaris take place within the Greater Kruger Park, possibly the greatest nature conservancy on Earth.
+Our guided walking safaris are within the Greater Kruger Park, possibly the greatest nature conservancy on Earth.